zacksleo/yii2-plugin/README.md

 * No need to edit any file to configure plugin, it can install, uninstall, enable and disable at admin control panel.
 * Plugins do not modify project files, it can be uninstall safely.
 * Extendable.
 Can add hooks to any views.
+* Encapsulation Yii functions, easy for non-Yii developer to create a plugin

 ## Module Usage